xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 --------------------

 S2E devices discovery on the network is performed by a UDP test server program (available at sc_multi_uart/test/UDP_TestServer folder).
-This script needs to be executed on a host machine connected to the network.
+This script needs to be executed on a host machine connected to a network router.

+* Make sure the device is flashed with the firmware and web pages

 * For Windows 7 users, navigate to test\UDP_TestServer\windows and double click on udp_Server.exe file